locaal-ai/obs-backgroundremoval/README.md

 ## Building

-The plugin was built and tested on Mac OSX.
-Building for Windows is outstanding, and help is appreciated.
+The plugin was built and tested on Mac OSX, Windows and Ubuntu Linux.
+Help is appreciated in building on other OSs and formalizing the one-click installers.

 ### Prerequisites for building
 - OpenCV v4.2+: https://github.com/opencv/opencv/